Portland Nursing Negligence Lawyer

 Types of nursing negligence include:

 - Improper administration of medications: A nurse’s task is to administer medications as ordered by a doctor.
 When the nurse fails to follow medication orders and the patient is injured, he or she may be negligent.
+A Portland medication error attorney can help you explore legal options and fight for a fair resolution to your case.
 A nurse may also be held liable for following doctor’s orders in a negligent manner, for example, injecting a medication in a muscle that should be injected in a vein.

 - Failure to act when action is required: When a patient emergency occurs, a nurse who fails to take immediate and appropriate action, such as calling for help or administering medication, may be found negligent.
 This includes failing to notify the attending doctor of matters of concern.